 The Roth IRA, on the other hand, is NOT a tax-deferred investment.
 You fund that investment with after tax income.
 Since you already paid tax on that money, you don’t pay again when you receive it NOR on any earnings.
 Not only that, but you never actually have to withdraw it.
 You can save it indefinitely, without an RMD requirement or even let your children inherit it!

 So, which way to go—traditional tax deferred saving or Roth?
 For some time, financial advisers and employers urged workers take the tax deferred.
 They noted that this enables people to have more disposable income and that the investor might be in a lower tax bracket at the time of retirement.
 BUT That’s not necessarily true.
 Under the current tax laws the tax brackets are very large.
-Assuming you have a half way decent retirement plan or investment, your income very well keep you in the same bracket.
-Look at the chart below and you’ll see how big the brackets are Bear in mind that some of the same retirement “experts” recommend you have somewhere between 75 and 85% of preretirement income, which diminishes the tax deferred strategy!
+[2018 update the brackets have changed, so the table below will differ–but the financial principles remain the same] Assuming you have a half way decent retirement plan or investment, your income very well keep you in the same bracket.
+Look at the chart below and you’ll see how big the brackets are.
+Bear in mind that some of the same retirement “experts” recommend you have somewhere between 75 and 85% of preretirement income, which diminishes the tax deferred strategy!

 |Tax Bracket||Single Tax Payer||Married Filing Jointly|

 |15%||$9,276 to $37,650||$13,251 to $50,400|